XpressAI/xircuits.io/docs/main/xircuits-interface/cli-commands.md

 ```
 - Fetches and uses `pip` to install a component library for Xircuits based on its `requirements.txt`.
 - The component library will be saved at `./xai_components/`.
-- You can provide a component library name from the [component library list](https://github.com/XpressAI/xircuits/tree/master/xai_components) or a GitHub repository URL.
+- You can provide a component library name from the supported [component library list](https://github.com/XpressAI/xircuits/tree/master/xai_components) or a GitHub repository URL.

 ---